SDG Reviews ‘Wonder Woman’

 Here, though, while it’s eventually made clear that Diana’s mythological view of the world includes a number of mistaken ideas, it does turn out that the gods of Olympus, including Zeus and Ares, are real, and at least one of this ilk appears onscreen.
 Crucially, the idea that Zeus made man in his image is seemingly confirmed.

-In a story mostly set in the year of Our Lord 1918, that’s an issue.
+In a story mostly set in the year of Our Lord 1918, that’s an issue for me.
 Stories of the gods of Olympus are one thing, but when they come crashing into Christian history — and at the very least the landscape includes churches, most glaringly when Diana destroys the bell tower of a German church in which a sniper is hiding — something’s got to give.
 If Zeus made us in his image, it would seem the one God of Christians, Jews and Muslims did not.

 In the end, what sells me on Wonder Woman, despite its issues, is Wonder Woman herself.
 Movies like Man of Steel and The Lone Ranger misunderstand and besmirch their iconic heroes.
 This movie understands and reveres its protagonist.
 That’s worth a lot, especially today.